apalala/grako/README.rst

     parser = MyParser(text, comments_re="\(\*.*?\*\)")

-For more complex comment handling, you can override the ``Parser._eatcomments()`` method.
+For more complex comment handling, you can override the ``Parser._eatcomments()``  or the ``Buffer.eatcomments()`` methods.

 Semantic Actions
 ================

 There are no constructs for semantic actions in **Grako** grammars.
-This is on purpose, as we believe that semantic actions obscure the declarative nature of grammars and provide for poor modularization from the parser execution perspective.
+This is on purpose, because semantic actions obscure the declarative nature of grammars and provide for poor modularization from the parser-execution perspective.

 Semantic actions are defined in a class, and applied by passing an object of the class to the ``parse()`` method of the parser as the ``semantics=`` parameter. **Grako** will invoke the method that matches the name of the grammar rule every time the rule parses.
 The argument to the method will be the AST_ constructed from the right-hand-side of the rule::